psykris/systems-engineering-memory-palace/README.md

 # Systems Engineering Memory Palace 🛕

-**Learn the V-Model lifecycle by walking through the Lepakshi Temple - a 16th-century Vijayanagara masterpiece in Andhra Pradesh, India.**

 A fun interactive 80s game style memory palace with Lepakshi temple as reference.

+Learn the V-Model lifecycle by walking through the Lepakshi Temple - a 16th-century architecture marvel in Andhra Pradesh, India.

 Each temple location maps to a Systems Engineering phase from ISO 15288.
 Explore room by room, answer SE challenges based on real engineering failures, and build bilingual (EN/DE) vocabulary along the way.